SAP-samples/btp-bas-risk-management/documentation/develop/configure-cloud-connector/README.md

 ## Introduction

-In this section, you will configure the Cloud Connector for connecting the SAP S/4HANA on-premise backend system with SAP BTP.
+In this section, you will use SAP Connectivity service to establish a connection between your created cloud application and the SAP S/4HANA backend system.
+First you will create a system mapping in Cloud Connector, then you will use SAP Destination service to retrieve technical information about destinations that are required to consume the SAP Connectivity service.

  <img src="././images/SolutionDiagram_4.png" width="80%">